18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

    * Any type of hard drive (not a USB drive) is fine but SSDs will be more tolerant of the postal system
    * Disks must be EXT4, NTFS, HFS, XFS, or FAT formatted

-3. Ship the disk to the following address and send the tracking information to scinet_vrsc@USDA.GOV.
+3. Ship the disk to the following address and email the tracking information to scinet_vrsc@USDA.GOV.
+Include a print out of your email containing the data transfer request to VRSC in your package.
+Send to:

    Nathan Humeston<br>
    74 Durham<br>